Light, Long-Lived $B-L$ Gauge and Higgs Bosons at the DUNE Near Detector: The Model

 which we study to investigate the DUNE prospects.
 To produce the $Z'$ boson and/or the $\varphi$ scalar at the DUNE experiment, their masses $m_{Z'}$ and $m_\varphi$ have to be at or below the GeV-scale.
 As we will show in Figs.~\ref{fig:prospect:PureZprime} and \ref{fig:scalar:varyBr} respectively, the gauge coupling $g_{BL}$ and the mixing $\sin\vartheta$ have to be sufficiently smaller than one to satisfy the current experimental constraints.

 Neglecting the RHN channel, the gauge boson $Z'$ decays predominantly into pairs of SM fermions (and mesons), and we can express the decay widths of $Z'$ into SM fermions as~\cite{Ilten:2018crw}

 with $N^C_f$ being the color factor ($3$ for quarks and $1$ for leptons), and the symmetry factor $S_f = 1$ for quarks and charged leptons and $1/2$ for neutrinos.
 Decay widths into hadrons from the quark hadronization are more complicated, but can be expressed using the $R$-ratio (see, e.g., Refs.~\cite{Buschmann:2015awa,Ilten:2018crw,Bauer:2018onh} for further discussion).
-In practice, we use the {\sc darkcast} code from Ref.~\cite{Ilten:2018crw} to determine the $Z'$ lifetime and branching ratio into visible final states accessible in the DUNE near detector.
-These final states include $e^+ e^-$, $\mu^+ \mu^-$, and hadronic ones, dominated by $\pi^+ \pi^- \pi^0$ and $K^+ K^-$ states; Fig.~\ref{fig:Zprimedecay} presents these branching ratios as a function of $m_{Z'}$.
+In practice, we use the {\sc darkcast} code from Ref.~\cite{Ilten:2018crw} to determine the $Z'$ lifetime and BR into visible final states accessible in the DUNE near detector.
+These final states include $e^+ e^-$, $\mu^+ \mu^-$, and hadronic ones, dominated by $\pi^+ \pi^- \pi^0$ and $K^+ K^-$ states (but not the two-pion final state, which is forbidden by $G$-parity conservation in the absence of isospin-breaking terms); Fig.~\ref{fig:Zprimedecay} presents these BRs as a function of $m_{Z'}$.

 Through mixing with the SM Higgs, the scalar $\varphi$ decays into the SM leptons, pion pairs and two photons via the SM $W$ boson and charged fermion loops.
 The corresponding partial widths are respectively